"HMRC (or another creditor) has threatened a winding up petition against the business. What can we do about it? What is a winding up order procedure?"

 Once your company receives a petition there are now fewer options available;

-You CANNOT put the company into creditors voluntary liquidation.
+It is almost impossible to put the company into creditors voluntary liquidation.

 You CANNOT sell the company or the assets, as this sale may be reversed by the Court

 Other than paying up there are only a few other options.
 There may still be time to propose a Company Voluntary Arrangement if you act FAST....
 Other options include taking legal advice on defending the petition.
 For instance if the debt is not an agreed.
+But remember lawyers may not allow the company to make the payment as any payments might be voided in liquidation.

 If the business IS VIABLE and has a good future, then administration is a very powerful means to defend your company against the petition.

-But now that your company faces winding up an expensive court process is required.
+But now that your company faces winding up, an expensive court process is required.
 The Court will need to consider the needs of all creditors and the petitioner, before granting an Administration Order.

 An Administration Order, if granted by the court, will "stay" or stop the winding up petition and prevent a winding up order being made and any other legal action (except with leave of court).

 The administrator may propose a Company Voluntary Arrangement to protect the business and allow a repayment of debts for up to 5 years.
-Alternatively it may be sold to a new company or buyers (including you as directors).
+Alternatively, it may be sold to a new company or buyers (including you as directors).
 See the administration guide pages here.

 If the action is clearly unfair or an "abuse of court process" then you MUST take legal advice immediately.
 You may be able to legally prevent the petition from being advertised and indeed have it rescinded if it is considered an "abuse".
 We can provide advice on this and our legal partners can assist you rapidly to STOP the Gazette advert by seeking, in rare cases, an injunction to restrain advertisement or by way of formal negotiation with the petitioner as appropriate.
 Otherwise, in due course the petition hearing will be advertised in the London Gazette and the hearing will be heard in the High Court of Justice (Companies Court).